WebOfTrustInfo/rwot6-santabarbara/draft-documents/a-roadmap-for-ssi.md

 	* Oasis DKMS
 * Public release of a handful of reference applications that can help jumpstart developer applications

-## SSI Group (our) Goals

-* Recruit members who contribute effort, and avoid the distraction of those who don't
-* Adopt a formal agile project management approach to drive the organization
-* Produce *Go To Market Resources* to support developers by year end 2018
-	* Develop and maintain a glossary of market relevant terms
-	* Consolidate technical primers (tutorials) into a single getting started kit
-	* Develop a Communications Kit
-	   * Simplify and articulate the concepts and benefits of SSI for the masses
-		* Provide a cohesive narrative about SSI and its goals for the Media
-		* Offer common baseline talking points for SSI advocates
-	* High impact videos and other demo recordings (i.e.: RWOT)
-	* Portfolio of domain-specific demonstrations (drivers licenses, site login, insurance, business registration, etc.
-* Develop FAQs that debunk myths and promote adoption
-* Adoption catalysts
-	* Create and promulgate a realistic technology and market roadmap
-	* Recruit foundational partners for a social media platform
-		* Recruit key communication technologies from Slack, Telegram, RocketChat, Wikipedia to support DIDs
-		* Recruit influential leaders (i.e: Reid Hoffman, Fred Wilson, etc) to speak favorably about SSI.
-		* Recruit developer support services, such as GitHub, CircleCI, BitBucket, to support DIDs

 ---

-# 3 Working Materials and Ideas
+# 3 Summary

-## Approach

-* Focus on key success factors and deliverables.
-* Touch on the necessity for toolkits, minimum viable environments (MVE), and interoperable end-to-end exemplars.
-* Communicate a crisp, cohesive, and comprehensive vision of the core benefits of SSI.
-* Help developers accelerate application development and value production
+The distributed identity market is at a crossroads:

+* market forces are demanding secure, privacy-respecting solutions to identity
+* DID infrastructure is in beta or better
-* Promote development of a set of minimum viable reference applications
+* whether we have a minimum viable ecosystem is debatable
-* Help find the WOW balance (between low hanging fruit and instantly recognizable killer apps) that inspires hope and stimulates media interest and virality to win the hearts and minds of stakeholders.
-* Crystalize a cohesive maturation roadmap, outlining initiatives and metrics.
-* Explain wallets and DID distribution
-	* Who are the wallet makers
-	* How wallets will be [interoperable and secure](http://www.links.org/files/nspw36.pdf)

-## Be Proactive
-The reality is that there will always be naysayers and alternatives to our SSI vision.
-However, it is our responsibility to proactively defend our cause.
-It is not in our best interest to spend wasteful energy debating.
-Instead we should focus our attention on awareness and education through positive communications and live exemplars.
-To be proactive we need a plan.

-## Manifesting some WOWs
+* our market communications, so far, have been weak

+This paper argues for the formation of an unbiased team to develop the Self-Sovereign Identity (SSI) market, across all participants.
+We will educate and support a variety of stakeholders to promote SSI.
+We will provide infrastructure and application developers unbiased information and tools to support their go-to-market efforts.

+We seek your help.

+# Appendix A: WOWs to Consider

+**(Incorporate into roadmap or organization Backlog)**

 Another requirement for success is to create a design process that would lead to a sustainable flow of compelling technologies that provide a “wow” factor, that can form a pipeline of compelling functionality to fortify the value proposition for decentralized identity.
 An initial set of projects and ideas for “wow prototypes” include:

-1. **Community Badges Toolkit**: Produce a Starter Kit for any small or large community to begin to issue verifiable credentials in the form of [OpenBadges](https://openbadges.org).
-Such a toolkit would be a perfect *Getting Started* toolkit for a Go-to-Market (GTM) package of resources.

-	>NOTE:  The final paper submitted by the [Open Badges are Verifiable Credentials](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018) RWOT Workgroup is suppose to produce a working prototype that can be used to seed this toolkit.

 2. **Industry Demos**: Develop a number of vertical industry references.
 For example:
 	* FinTech: A demo of the [CULedger](http://culedger.com) CUID Trust Framework that uses the Hyperledger Indy framework.
 	* Travel and Transportation: A [Dapps](https://coinsutra.com/dapps-decentralized-applications/) that implements one or more  concepts outlined in the [World Economic Forum’s Known Traveler Report](https://www.weforum.org/reports/the-known-traveller-unlocking-the-potential-of-digital-identity-for-secure-and-seamless-travel).

+1. **Community Badges Toolkit**: Produce a Starter Kit for any small or large community to begin to issue verifiable credentials in the form of [OpenBadges](https://openbadges.org).
+Such a toolkit would be a perfect *Getting Started* toolkit for a Go-to-Market (GTM) package of resources.

+	>NOTE:  The final paper submitted by the [Open Badges are Verifiable Credentials](https://github.com/WebOfTrustInfo/rebooting-the-web-of-trust-spring2018) RWOT Workgroup is suppose to produce a working prototype that can be used to seed this toolkit.

 3. **Other Interesting Concepts**: There are a number of other potential reference applications that could be interesting to develop and deploy.
 	* *SuperSignOn*, a decentralized authentication system based on the DID-Auth specification.